-- Most University Housing complexes have washing machines and dryers.
+- Most University Housing complexes have washing machines and dryers within them, otherwise access will be provided to a complex that does, with the exceptions described in the bottom bullet below.
 The University is not responsible for any personal belongings left unattended.
 Washing machines cannot be used to dye clothing.
-Please see instructions in laundry rooms that detail proper laundry machine usage or consult building staff with any questions.
-To resolve any problems regarding laundry, please contact CSC ServiceWorks directly at 1-877-264-6622 or www.cscw.com.
-You can also download the CSC ServiceWorks app on your phone from the App or Play stores to report service issues as well. - Laundry Bucks are an allowance that is applied to Husky cards of students living in university owned buildings or in leased properties who are granted access to a university owned residence hall that can be used in the university owned residence hall laundry rooms.
-Leased Properties residents will receive information about their laundry location from Residential Life staff.
-Students cannot add more money to their Laundry Bucks account; however, they can add money to their Husky Dollars via their Student Hub Portal using a credit card or ECheck (NUPAY).
-Laundry Bucks are issued to these students in the equivalent of fifteen loads of laundry (each load of laundry consists of one washer run and one drier run) per Fall and Spring semester and 7 loads of laundry per Summer I and II semester.
-Any remaining Laundry Bucks will expire and be lost by the end of the Summer II term. - Residents of Edwards Hall, Rodgers Hall, the Midtown, and 39 Dalton Street will not receive Laundry Bucks.
+Please see instructions in laundry rooms that detail proper laundry machine usage or consult building staff with any questions. - To resolve issues regarding laundry, please contact Automatic Laundry via the appropriate contact information posted on the laundry room signage and the individual machines.
+Building staff can assist with navigating specific inquiries and concerns as well. - Residents of Edwards Hall, Rodgers Hall, the Midtown, and 39 Dalton Street will not receive Laundry Bucks.
 A Housing Husky Dollars credit will be applied to resident accounts in these locations between weeks 6 and 8 of the semester.
 Housing Husky Dollars can be used like Husky Dollars but expire annually in August and are not refundable/ transferrable.